Master IELTS Listening Sentence/Summary Completion with IELTS-Testpro

 >>> Practice now: IELTS Listening Practice Test

 The instructions in all question types in IELTS Listening, especially Sentence Completion and Summary Completion Questions play a pivotal role in deciding whether your answers are accepted or not.
-The word limit will be described as ONLY ONE WORD or NO MORE THAN TWO WORDS or NO MORE THAN THREE WORDS AND/OR A NUMBER, so make sure that your IELTS Listening Sentence answers respect these limits.
+The word limit instructions are non-negotiable.

 When preparing for IELTS Listening Summary or Sentence Completion, you must fully understand the meaning of the incomplete text.
 Take a few seconds to underline keywords and phrases in the sentences or summary.
 This helps you focus better while listening.